 - Install an APK on your device:

-adb install <path to apk> - Uninstall an app package:
+adb install <path to apk>

 - Install an APK on your device: